EliAndrewC/l7r/setting/l7r.md

 ### Togashi Ichiharu, Mirumoto Kiyoshi, and Kitsuki Hina

-This trio of traveling adventurers have been to the city many times before, but returned for the first time in nearly a decade late last year, arriving just before the Harvest Moon of the Fall Equinox.
+This trio of traveling adventurers has been to the city many times before, but returned for the first time in nearly a decade late last year, arriving just before the Harvest Moon of the Fall Equinox.
 This is not the first time that Kiyoshi or Hina have expressed an interest in temple relics, but in the past Togashi Ichiharu always eschewed such things, as part of his vows as an ascetic Ize Zumi monk.

 It's unclear what changed last year to cause him to seek out the encounters with temple relics, but he has remained in the city for most of the intervening time.
 Steward Iori is somewhat suspicious of him, though not in the sense of believing his motives to be impure, for the piousness of the Togashi is known throughout the Empire.
 However, Iori has expressed that Ichiharu is likely the victim of false doctrines, as he asserts that "the mad monks of Togashi mountain" are as likely to confuse people away from enlightenment as they are to help people achieve it.